 A fairly straight forward sales position that required plenty of coordination and planning.
 Working with groups from 15 to 99 people can be daunting when you have 30 groups in a day, but luckily I worked with an incredibly team oriented group that helped put wristbands on the copious amount of people that walked over our bridge.
 I hit my sales goal and during my time I continued the trend of content creation working on sales presentation materials and packets.
 The position was technically a full time position, but I left on excellent terms to pursue a career more focused on public and client relations.

-Ifbyphone has been my home since October, 2012.
-I began in the Customer Success Representative role answering support calls, porting numbers, and other support functions with the company.
+Ifbyphone was my home from October 2012 until February 2015.
+I began in the Customer Success Representative role answering support calls, porting numbers, and other support functions within the company.
 I was promoted in June of 2013 to the role of Enterprise Success Representative where I took on responsibilities including working with some of our larger clients and tasks involving projects in applications.
 After several months, I began to work on customer engagement projects in relationship to the support team.
 I’ve been on teams that put together a video tutorial series, a twitter handle that customers can tweet at and create a support request, and the launch of a brand new support site that customers can engage with each other on their issues and ideas.
-These projects are the main focus of my work, but I still support our customers while working on these projects because it helps keep Ifbyphone’s support at the incredibly high, world class level that our customers have come to expect.
-Team playing here is expected, and I deliver.
+These projects were the main focus of my work, but I still supported our customers while working on these projects because it helps keep Ifbyphone’s support at the incredibly high, world class level that our customers have come to expect.
+Team playing here was expected, and I delivered.

 The part where everyone seems like they’re bragging.
 But I will spare you the majority of my grade school basketball championships, although those teams were pretty amazing, and give you some highlights, and the reasons I chose them, that I truly feel show my ability to strive for excellence.